Authors: John Walsh, Tim Westwood and Mihir Gupta

 |Q_meta||Metadata for Production||Value|

-Table 3 lists the irrigation activities considered in the demand file.
-Irrigation activities are based on ABS industry classifications.
-A significant feature of the MDB water market dataset is that it separately reports data for the almonds industry, which is elsewhere part of the combined fruit and nut category reported by the ABS.
+Table 4 and Table 5 list the irrigation activities considered, which are based on ABS industry classifications.
+A significant feature of the MDB water market catchment dataset is that it separately reports data for the almonds industry, which is elsewhere part of the combined fruit and nut category reported by the ABS.

-For regions within the MDB, where data was missing (for example, due to ABS confidentiality constraints) ABARES has estimated values.
-ABARES has used a variety of methods to impute missing data, as listed in Table 4.
+For regions within the MDB where data was missing (for example, due to ABS confidentiality constraints) ABARES has estimated values.
+ABARES has used a variety of methods to impute missing data, as listed in Table 6.
 All imputed data points are marked in additional columns in the dataset (denoted with the "meta" suffix) and remain subject to further refinement.

 |3||Missing values filled with a linear interpolation|